nyarderr/moodmate/README.md

 - Only LoRA adapter weights are required for inference.
 - Model loading instructions are provided in the API code.

-This design follows standard machine learning best practices and ensures reproducibility without committing large binary files.
+This design follows standard machine learning best practices and ensures reproducibility without committing large binary files. <br>

+The API supports concurrent requests at the server level, but inference is serialized per worker due to the compute-bound nature of large language models.
+In production, this would be scaled horizontally using multiple workers or replicas.

 ---

 ## 🏋️ Model Training